 (3) The county agency shall maintain a list of shelters meeting the definition.

-(C) Can individuals residing in a shelter for battered women and children be certified as separate food assistance groups?
+(C) Can individuals residing in a shelter for battered persons and children be certified as separate SNAP groups?

 Residents shall be certified as individual assistance groups rather than considered as part of a single assistance group consisting of all shelter residents.

-(D) Can a resident that is currently on an open food assistance case be certified as a new assistance group when they move to a shelter?
+(D) Can an individual that is currently on an open SNAP case be certified as a new assistance group when he or she becomes a resident of a shelter?

 (E) How are income, resources, and expenses of shelter residents treated?